 Activity 1.2.1.
-Stakehodler consultation (to be covered by PMC and co-financing)
+Stakeholder consultation (to be covered by PMC and cofinancing)

-The MATE in close coordination with UNIDO's project manager will be responsible to mobilise the support, cooperation and consultation of all relevant stakeholders.
-Special attention will be given to informing producers, importers and distributors of new POPs and/or articles containing new POPs on the obligations of the country under the SC and their involvement in inventory and priority setting processes.
-Feedback suggestions and comments received from stakeholders will be reviewed, considered and answered by the project management.

-The changes made by the SC to almost double the number of chemicals that are addressed might require the involvement of additional stakeholders in the inventory and action plan development process.
-To this end the first step of the project is to reevaluate and, if needed, identify new stakeholders.
-This activity will culminate in a stakeholders meeting, where the key partners for NIP update will be selected.
+EMB in close coordination with the UNIDO's project manager will be responsible to mobilise the support, cooperation and consultation of all relevant stakeholders.
+Special attention will be given to informing producers, importers and distributors of new POPs and/or articles containing new POPs on the obligations of the country under the Stockholm and their involvement in inventory and priority setting processes.
+Feedback, suggestions and comments received from stakeholders will be reviewed, considered and answered by the project management.
+The changes made by the SC to almost double the number of chemicals that are to be addressed will require the involvement of additional stakeholders in the inventory and action plan development process.
+To this end, the first step of the project is to identify new stakeholders.
+This activity will culminate in a stakeholders' meeting, where key partners for NIP update will be selected.